digital-asset/docs.daml.com/docs/2.7.0/docs/canton/tutorials/getting_started.rst

 Canton is a JVM application.
 To run it natively you need Java 11 or higher installed on your system.
 Alternatively Canton is available as a `docker image <https://hub.docker.com/r/digitalasset/canton-open-source>`__ (see :ref:`Canton docker instructions <docker-instructions>`).

 Canton is platform-agnostic.
-For development purposes it runs on macOS, Linux, and Windows.
+For development purposes, it runs on macOS, Linux, and Windows.
 Linux is the supported platform for production.

 Please note that, under Windows, the Canton console output will be garbled